I Tried Good Protein: A Review from a Vegetarian Run Coach (+Referral Link!)

 Our favourite question :).

 For me, yes it is worth it.
-Good Protein has earned a permanent spot in my kitchen because it tastes good, blends well, and supports my vegetarian diet without feeling like a compromise.
+For the last year, Good Protein has earned a permanent spot in my kitchen.
+It tastes good, blends well, and supports my vegetarian diet without feeling like a compromise.
 I love that it’s Canadian, I love the flavours I’ve tried, and I like knowing I’m getting more than just protein in every scoop.
 Whether I’m blending it into a smoothie, or shaking it up post-gym, it’s been a solid upgrade from the powders I’ve used before.

 If you’ve been on the hunt for a plant-based protein that actually tastes good and gives you more nutritional bang for your buck, I think it’s worth giving Good Protein a try.